jakejs/jake/README.md

       jake.Task['foo:bar'].invoke();
     });

+Tasks are EventEmitters.
+If the inner-task invoked is asynchronous, you can set a listener on the 'complete' event to run any code that depends on it.

+    desc('Calls the async foo:baz task and its prerequisites.');
+    task('invokeFooBaz', function () {
+      var t = jake.Task['foo:baz'];
+      t.addListener('complete', function () {
+        console.log('Finished executing foo:baz');
+        // Maybe run some other code
+        // ...
+        // Complete the containing task
+        complete();
+      });
+      // Kick off foo:baz
+      t.invoke();
+    }, {async: true});

-It will only run the task once, even if you call `invoke` repeatedly.
+The `invoke` method will only run the task once, even if you call it repeatedly.

     desc('Calls the foo:bar task and its prerequisites.');
     task('invokeFooBar', function () {